 - Recipients must have taken and passed preliminary exams by the end of the semester prior to the beginning of the Fellowship.

-- Recipients are expected to participate in community activities that are of mutual benefit to the individual and to Gender, Sexuality, and Feminist Studies, including a presentation of work-in-progress in the Graduate Scholars Colloquium, if asked.
+- Recipients are expected to participate in community activities that are of mutual benefit to the individual and to Gender, Sexuality & Feminist Studies, including a presentation of work-in-progress in the Graduate Scholars Colloquium, if asked.

 - No other award may be held concurrently with this fellowship without permission from the Dean of the Graduate School, including teaching commitment(s).

-- Substantial prior scholarly investment in the field of gender, sexuality and/or Gender, Sexuality, and Feminist Studies,
+- Substantial prior scholarly investment in the field of gender, sexuality and/or Gender, Sexuality & Feminist Studies,

-- Interest in prioritizing faculty positions in Gender, Sexuality, and Feminist Studies as a potential career trajectory, and
+- Interest in prioritizing faculty positions in Gender, Sexuality & Feminist Studies as a potential career trajectory, and

-- Willingness to be part of the intellectual and social life of the Gender, Sexuality, and Feminist Studies community at Duke.
+- Willingness to be part of the intellectual and social life of the Gender, Sexuality & Feminist Studies community at Duke.

-The Graduate School prefers that priority be given to candidates at earlier stages of their research, particularly candidates entering their 4th or 5th year of study in the 2017-18 academic year.
+The Graduate School prefers that priority be given to candidates at earlier stages of their research, particularly candidates entering their 4th or 5th year of study in the academic year of the fellowship.

 - A one-page cover letter

-- A brief description of Women's Studies courses taken, including faculty and institution
+- A brief description of Gender, Sexuality & Feminist Studies courses taken, including faculty and institution

 - A summary of previous funding and possible funding sources for the next year